 Traditionally, staff turnover was talked about in terms of a ‘Brain Drain'.
 However, there is a new even greater source of ‘Brain Drain’.
 That is people spending most of their time going from one internal meeting to another.
 It is not just about lost hours but also about lost ideas, lost energy and lost engagement.

-There is of course a double meaning to the use of the term ‘brain drain’.
-After all, most executives are likely to feel drained on leaving a meeting that has been a waste of their time!
+There is of course a double meaning to the use of the term ‘brain drain'.
+After all, most leaders are likely to feel drained on leaving a meeting that has been a waste of their time!
 This collective draining of organizational energy to be a factor in quantifying the cost of poor internal collaboration – as is the case with Pitstop Analytics™ .

 Of course it would be too simplistic to say that: ‘Internal meeting overload is two and a half times the problem that staff turnover is'.
 But, it certainly does deserve more management attention.
 The potential payback is to give each person back 2, 4, 6 or even more hours per week so that they can be more productive.